bluberi-obsessed/SecureCom/README.md

-# SecureCom - AI-Powered Anti-Scam Protection
+# SecureCom - AI-Powered Protection System for Smishing and Vishing

 SecureCom is an AI-driven mobile application that identifies and blocks smishing (SMS phishing) and vishing (voice phishing) attacks in real-time on Android devices.